junxit/us-congress-bills-109/metadata.md

 - 2006-04-06 — Referred to the Committee on Resources, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-04-06 — Referred to the Committee on Resources, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2006-04-06 — Referred to the Committee on Resources, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2006-04-07 — Referred to the Subcommittee on Water Resources and Environment.
+- 2006-04-19 — Executive Comment Requested from Commerce.
+- 2006-04-19 — Referred to the Subcommittee on Fisheries and Oceans.
+- 2006-09-27 — Considered under suspension of the rules. (consideration: CR H7644-7648)
+- 2006-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5160.
+- 2006-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-27 — Mr. Pearce moved to suspend the rules and pass the bill, as amended.
+- 2006-09-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7644-7646)
+- 2006-09-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7644-7646)